-108Labs is pioneering mammary cell agriculture lab that produces human milk molecules and secretory antibodies to supplement infant and adult nutrition, in developing countries and beyond.
+108Labs is a pioneering mammary cell agriculture lab that produces human milk molecules and secretory antibodies to supplement infant and adult nutrition in developing countries and beyond.
 In this interview, co-founder and CEO Shayne Guiliano describes this revolutionary technology and its potential impact on public health.

 Please describe the story behind the company: What sparked the idea, and how has it evolved so far?

 My background is in organic chemistry and software development.
 I’ve been running independent software and biotechnology projects for 20 years now.
 I became interested in cellular agriculture about eight years ago, with the notion that even though there are a lot of amazing cells in the world, very few of them are utilized for biotechnology.